 This course introduces students to the sometimes tense relationship between politics, society and experts.
 The class shows the different ways in which problems and issues in society, business and politics are identified, how they can be addressed, and how students may orient themselves on advising on such problems and issues in their future career.
-Throughout the course students are made aware of scientific ‘lenses’ on reality to get a sharp analytical view on problems and issues, and what it means when we speak about ‘innovation’ in science and research for addressing problems in the real world.
-The course will further include a simulation game to experience the interplay of government, research, non-governmental stakeholders and society.
+Throughout the course students are made aware of scientific ‘lenses’ on reality to get a sharp analytical view on problems and issues, and what it means if we speak about ‘innovation’ in science and research for addressing problems in the real world.

 Mode of instruction

-The course contains a mixture of lectures, guest speakers, in-class group assignments, discussions and a simulation.
-Main emphasis is on the interaction among students, with guest lecturers and discussions during the lecture.
+The course contains a mixture of lectures, guest speakers, in-class group assignments and discussions.
+Main emphasis is on the interaction among students, with guest lecturers and discussions during and after the lecture.

 Total study load 140 hrs – contact hours: 18 – self-study hours: 122

-The final grade is based on a variation of different assignments that run throughout the course.
+The final grade is based on a variation of different assignments that run througout the course.
 These include:

 Blackboard is indispensable for this course.
 All assignments will be made available and need to be handed in via Blackboard.
 The page is available approximately two weeks before the course starts.

 The reading list containing a mixture of articles and book chapters will be made available on the blackboard page approximately two weeks before the start of the course.